Welcome

 English version ISBN: 978-1-742840-64-2 (This can be purchased from me directly: jackafca@gmail.com)

-I was in Greece in November-December 2017 doing research for the play.
-I drove in the central and northern parts of Greece, through where the andartes (resistance fighters) did their thing against the Germans.
-We went on roads that were almost impassible in 1941 to see the villages, places like Theodoriana and Rendina.
+I was in Greece in November-December 2017 doing research for the play in the central and northern parts of Greece, through where the andartes (resistance fighters) worked against the Germans.
+We went on roads that were still almost impassible to see some remote villages.
 Then on to Greek Macedonia and back down the path taken by the Germans as they moved towards Athens in April 1941.
 This invasion was the beginning of a tragedy that killed 100,000 Greeks, including many in villages across the country.

-See the section “Play Diary” to see my on-going thoughts on the writing of the play and its sequels.
+See the section Phil’s Diary to see my on-going thoughts on the writing of the play and its sequels.

-Please feel free to get in contact, either about my work as a broadcaster, academic, or as the author of this this bit of Greek history.
+Please feel free to get in contact, either about my work as a broadcaster, academic, or as a researcher into Greek history.
 I love talking about this story and how I came to learn about the grandmother who died before I could know her.

 Phil